 Several authors have reported such analyses by measuring the abundances in the ICM of nearby clusters and groups.
-For instance, de Plaa et al. (2007) has compiled a sample of 22 coolcore clusters and found that the standard SNIa models fail to reproduce the Ar/Ca and Ca/Fe abundance ratios.
+For instance, de Plaa et al. (2007) has compiled a sample of 22 cool-core clusters and found that the standard SNIa models fail to reproduce the Ar/Ca and Ca/Fe abundance ratios.
 They also show that the number of SNIa over the total number of SNe highly depends on the considered models.
 De Grandi & Molendi (2009) have shown that Si/Fe abundance ratios are remarkably uniform over a sample of 26 cool-core clusters observed with XMM-Newton, arguing for a similar enrichment process within cluster cores.
 However they suggest that systematic uncertainties are too large to precisely estimate the relative contribution of SNIa and SNcc.
-Finally, many abundance studies have also been performed on individual objects (e.g. Werner et al. 2006; de Plaa et al. 2006; Sato et al. 2007a; Simionescu et al. 2009; Mernier et al. 2015).
+Finally, many abundance studies have also been performed on individual objects (e.g. Werner et al. 2006b; de Plaa et al. 2006; Sato et al. 2007a; Simionescu et al. 2009b, Chapter 2).
 From these studies, and considering the actual instrumental performances of current X-ray observatories, it appears that higher quality data (i.e. with longer exposure time) spread over larger samples are needed to clarify the actual picture of the precise origin of metals in the ICM.

-In this work (hereafter Paper I), we use new and archival XMM-Newton EPIC observations to measure the chemical abundances of nine elements (O, Ne, Mg, Si, S, Ar, Ca, Fe, and Ni) in the core of a sample of nearby cool-core galaxy clusters, groups, and elliptical galaxies.
-These EPIC observations are then combined with the RGS abundance measurements adapted from de Plaa et al. (2016) in order to derive average X/Fe abundance ratios representative of the nearby ICM.
+In this work, we use new and archival XMM-Newton EPIC observations to measure the chemical abundances of nine elements (O, Ne, Mg, Si, S, Ar, Ca, Fe, and Ni) in the core of a sample of nearby cool-core galaxy clusters, groups, and elliptical galaxies.
+These EPIC observations are then combined with the RGS abundance measurements adapted from de Plaa et al. (2017) in order to derive average X/Fe abundance ratios representative of the nearby ICM.
 Taking into account as many systematic uncertainties as possible, we discuss the robustness of these measurements and compare them to the proto-solar abundances.
-In a second paper (Mernier et al. 2016, hereafter Paper II), we discuss in detail the astrophysical implications of our results, and compare our average abundance pattern presented here with predictions from theoretical SNIa and SNcc yield models.
+In Chapter 4, we discuss in detail the astrophysical implications of our results, and compare our average abundance pattern presented here with predictions from theoretical SNIa and SNcc yield models.